RhubarbSin/octomacs/README.md

 alist will be available for completion using the specified instance name, when asked for an Octopress project.

+To support [orgmode-octopress][], Octomacs will create new [Org-mode][] posts in the directory specified by `octomacs-alternate-postdir` if that variable is not empty.

 # Supported features

 * `octomacs-new-post` This interactive function will prompt for which